LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

 *  The name of the current method call

-*  The current "continuation" - the element which is executed after the current capture completes
+*  The current :dfn:`continuation`, which is the element to be executed after the current capture completes

 *  The set of handlers that must be executed before the capture completes

-*  A "home" capture, which is the capture in which this capture was created
+*  A :dfn:`home` capture, which is the capture in which this capture was created

 When a capture is invoked, it will in turn execute its associated code which will execute within the context of that capture's state.
-The currently executing capture is known as the "current capture" and is made available through the ``currentCapture`` method.
+The currently executing capture is known as the :dfn:`current capture` and is made available through the ``currentCapture`` method.